mattermost/mattermost-load-test-ng/docs/load-test-how-to-use.md

             - Run `make package` in the `mattermost-load-test-ng` directory, change `LoadTestDownloadURL` value to the path containing the gzip of the load-test package.
 For example `file:///somepath/mattermost-load-test-ng/dist/v1.5.0-8-gd4f18cf/mattermost-load-test-ng-v1.5.0-8-gd4f18cf-linux-amd64.tar.gz`.
     - Edit `SSHPublicKey` in `deployer.json` after setting up ssh.
     - `go run ./cmd/ltctl deployment create`
-        - Limit operations of `deployment` to a single shell window.
         - If the deployment gets stuck, [check if AWS credentials are expired, and add new ones.](https://community.mattermost.com/core/pl/weau31yyp38btddryjuxbsnh1r).
         - [Terraform actions are idempotent](https://community.mattermost.com/core/pl/jtebkneah3futd1y7pj8y9nrqy), so you rarely have to [destroy](https://github.com/mattermost/mattermost-load-test-ng/blob/master/docs/terraform_loadtest.md#destroy-the-current-deployment) the deployment, if things go wrong while creating resources.
     - Once the deployment is successful, stdout will contain information on server addresses for app server, agent, coordinator, and Grafana deployments.